-The health bit indication shall be given relative to the capabilities of each SV as designated by the configuration code in the LNAV message (see paragraph 20.3.3.5.1.4).
-Accordingly, any SV which does not have a certain capability will be indicated as "healthy" if the lack of this capability is inherent in its design or if it has been configured into a mode which is normal from a user standpoint and does not require that capability.
-The predicted health data will be updated at the time of upload when a new CEI data set has been built by the CS.
-Therefore, the transmitted health data may not correspond to the actual health of the transmitting SV.
-For more information about user protocol for interpreting health indications see paragraph 6.4.6.
+The health bit indication shall be given relative to the capabilities of each SV as designated by the configuration code in the LNAV message (see paragraph 20.3.3.5.1.4 of IS-GPS-200).
+Accordingly any SV which does not have a certain capability will be indicated as "healthy" if the lack of this capability is inherent in its design or if it has been configured into a mode which is normal from a user standpoint and does not require that capability.
+The predicted health data will be updated at the time of upload when a new midi almanac or reduced almanac has been built by the CS.
+Therefore, the transmitted health data may not correspond to the actual health of the transmitting SV or other SVs in the constellation.
+For more information about user protocol for interpreting health indications see paragraph 6.4.5.